 Other related problems can also be studied using the models and techniques of this paper.
-One could define timing-based analogs of other problems besides mutual exclusion that have been studied in the asynchronous setting (for example, other exclusion problems such as the dining philosophers problem, distributed consensus problem, or synchronization problems such as the session problem of [1]); some results in this direction appear in [2, 3, 26, 27].
+One could define timing-based analogs of other problems besides mutual exclusion that have been studied in the asynchronous setting (for example, other exclusion problems such as the dining philosophers problem, distributed consensus problems, or synchronization problems such as the session problem of [AFL81]); it should be possible to obtain combinatorial results about them in the style of the results of this paper.
 In addition to defining variants of asynchronous problems, one can also extract prototypical problems from practical real-time systems research and use them as a basis for combinatorial work.

 In another direction, the algorithm proofs presented here suggests general approaches to verification of real-time systems.
-As mentioned in Section 4.1.3, we believe that there is a unified method for treating correctness and performance analysis of timing-based algorithms; this is explored in [22].
+As mentioned in Section 4.1.3, we believe that there may be a unified method for treating correctness and performance analysis of timing-based algorithms, and are currently exploring this possibility in [LA].